You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Why spend nearly 60 dollars on a shampoo?
 Because it passes the drain test.
 The drain test is my way of judging whether my hair is shedding less – by the amount of hair that collects at the shower drain.
-Since I have been using ReLuma Shampoo ($65 in the shop), there has been very little.
+Since I have been using ReLuma Shampoo ($65), there has been very little.
 ReLuma’s shampoo, based on stem cells, certainly seems to reduce hair shedding and may be promoting hair growth as well.

 ReLuma Shampoo has the same active as its hair growth products and the eyelash growth product, both of which I have had positive results with – although they are both slow to kick in.
 The active (Human Adipose Derived Stem Cell Conditioned Media) is a complex of growth factors that signal to cells and follicles.
 They are backed up by three B vitamins.
 Initially, I was a little skeptical that much would be achieved with a rinse off product.
 However, I do believe that this shampoo is helping me retain hair and stop it thinning.